scraptechguy/SpeechCheck/README.md

 # AzureCup 2021 project - speech recognition and subsequent speech check

+All links you might need are in the [Links](https://github.com/scraptechguy/SpeechCheck/blob/main/Links.txt) file.
+Issues I encountered on the way are in the [corresponding file](https://github.com/scraptechguy/IssuesIEncoutered/blob/main/AzureSpeechToText) in the [IssuesEncountered](https://github.com/scraptechguy/IssuesIEncoutered/) repo. :)

 + To run this yourself, review <a href="https://github.com/scraptechguy/SpeechCheck/blob/main/requirements.md" target="_blank">requirements.md</a> file and do the following in terminal:

 ```sh